LibCrowds/docs/docs/projects/volume.md

 However, on the rare occasion that it is necessary, the volume can subsequently be changed via this section.

+Updating a project's volume is risky, as it will affect the way in which the project's data is generated.
+Therefore, this page is restricted to users with administrator rights and should be used with caution.

 ??? warning "Administrator rights required"

     To request administrator rights please get in touch by clicking the email